2600hz/kazoo/doc/internationalization/numbers.md

 }
 ```

 The `dial_plan` key is a regex to match against the dialed number, with `prefix` and `suffix` rules to prepend and append to the capture group in the regex.
-Regexes are evaluated in order and the first regex to match is the one used.
+Regexps are evaluated in order and the first regex to match is the one used.

 ## Scenarios